 Sometimes, a trial ends and you did not receive the desired outcome.
 You may even have received an unjust result.
 Other times, a fair result that you have received has been challenged.
 Whether you have won or lost, the end of a trial is not always the end of the case.
 Section 115 of the Kentucky Constitution grants every person the right to at least one appeal.
 The right to appeal extends to both civil and criminal cases.
+The right to appeal your protective order, for example.
 The Ron Aslam Law Office has the skills and experience to produce the best possible outcome for your case at the appellate level.

 The trial court process and the appellate process are very different.
 The purpose of a trial is to determine the facts surrounding a dispute and then to apply the law to the facts in order to achieve a resolution.
 An appeal is not merely a second trial.
 The purpose of an appeal is to correct legal errors that may have occurred during trial court proceedings.
 Appellate courts have their own unique rules and procedures.
 Failure to comply with the appellate rules can be fatal to success.
 Even if you prevailed at trial, the failure to properly defend against an appeal may result in the loss of your verdict.
 Effective representation is essential to vindicating your rights on appeal.
 The Ron Aslam Law Office knows the law from both the trial court and the appellate perspectives.
 We are thorough and maintain up-to-date knowledge of the appellate rules and procedures to ensure that your appeal is heard.